 Here is the line graph which describes the current situation very well:

 The WHO has repeatedly underlined the importance of “flattening the curve” in order to tackle the coronavirus outbreak.
-But looking at the curve, it does not seem that the situation is under control.
+Looking at the curve, it does seem that the situation is slowly coming under control.

-You may find this fatality rate lower than SARS and MERS, but the pace with which COVID-19 is infecting people, it is possible that in the coming few months, tens of millions of people will be affected by this virus. (which is actually happening)
+You may find this fatality rate lower than SARS and MERS, but the pace with which SARS-CoV-2 is infecting people is so scary.

 So in such a situation, the responsibility of protecting yourself from infection remains your own.
-And how you can prevent your coronavirus infection, we will mention it in the upcoming chapters of this guide.
+And how you can prevent yourself from coronavirus infection, we will mention it in the upcoming chapters of this guide.

 So let’s move ahead now.